qitianwu/NodeFormer/Readme.md

 ```

-4. We also provide the [checkpoints](https://drive.google.com/drive/folders/1sWIlpeT_TaZstNB5MWrXgLmh522kx4XV?usp=sharing) of NodeFormer on two large datasets, ogbn-Proteins and Amazon2M.
+4. We also provide the [checkpoints](https://drive.google.com/drive/folders/1sWIlpeT_TaZstNB5MWrXgLmh522kx4XV?usp=sharing) of NodeFormer on two large datasets, OGBN-Proteins and Amazon2M.
-One can download the trained models into `../model/` and refer to the scripts in `run_test_large_graph.sh` for reproducing the results.
+One can download the trained models into `../model/` and run the scripts in `run_test_large_graph.sh` for reproducing the results.

 ### Further Discussions